Best OBS Studio Settings for Live Streaming [2024 Update]

 One critical technical topic related to broadcasting is live stream encoding software and the encoding process.
 Encoding is essential to professional live streaming for several reasons.

 This guide walks you through the best OBS studio settings for streaming and professional broadcasting.
-We’ve put together our top tips for optimizing OBS settings for live streaming.
-First, we’ll review what OBS and Studio mode is and what it does.
+We’ve put together our top tips for OBS stream optimization, but first, let’s review what OBS Studio is and what it does.

 Once we’ve covered the basics, we’ll outline the best stream settings for OBS Studio broadcasts.

-We updated this tutorial in March 2024 to reflect the best OBS Studio settings for the latest version.
+We updated this tutorial in August 2024 to reflect the best OBS Studio settings for the latest OBS Studio 30.2.3 version.

 Table of Contents